PaulKinlan/paul.kinlan.me/content/2026-07-01-introducing-ua-tracer.md

 title: Introducing ua-tracer — what does a user agent actually do?
 ---

-A couple of years ago I [wrote about wanting to know which user agents were hitting my site](/user-agents-hitting-my-site/).
-I could see *who* was knocking on the door, but not *what they did once they were inside*.
-Did they download the CSS?
-Did they follow the font linked from inside that CSS?
-Did they actually run the JavaScript — or just fetch the `.js` file and stop?

-That second question matters more than ever now.
-The web is being crawled by a long and growing tail of AI agents — ClaudeBot, GPTBot, Googlebot, Bytespider, Applebot, ChatGPT-User, and dozens more — and we have **almost zero visibility** into what they actually see.
-A server log tells you a request happened.
-It tells you nothing about whether the agent parsed the page, rendered it, or executed anything.
+The work that led to this is [aifoc.us](https://aifoc.us), where I pull together and analyse URLs across the AI ecosystem.
+The more time I spent in that data, the more I realised I couldn't answer a basic question about half the traffic fetching those URLs: when one of the many agents, indexers, and scrapers loads a page, what does it actually do?
+Download the HTML and stop?
+Parse the CSS?
+Follow the font linked from inside that CSS?
+Run the JavaScript, or just fetch the `.js` file and move on?
+A server log records that a request happened.
+It records nothing about what the agent did with the response.

 So I built [ua-tracer](https://uatracer.com) to answer it.